Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Piecewise properties and warped cones

 In particular, for reasonable spaces $Y$ and free actions, we have the following equivalences.

-\begin{prop} Assume that $\cO Y$ has finite asymptotic dimension (which is the case if $Y$ is a manifold, finite simplicial complex or a profinite completion) and the action $\Gamma\acts Y$ is free and Lipschitz.
-Then: \begin{enumerate} \item $\Gamma$ has property A if and only if $\cO_\Gamma Y$ has property A piecewise. \item $\Gamma$ has finite asymptotic dimension if and only if $\cO_\Gamma Y$ has finite asymptotic dimension piecewise. \item Assume that the action is isometric.
-Then, $\Gamma$ embeds coarsely into $E$ if and only if $\cO_\Gamma Y$ embeds coarsely into $E$ piecewise. \end{enumerate} Where $E$ is a Banach space such that there exists an infinite dimensional space $B$ such that $E\oplus B$ is isomorphic to a subspace of $E$. \end{prop} {In fact, only one free orbit is used in the proof of the ``if'' parts of assertions \eqref{next1}, \eqref{next2}, and \eqref{next3}. \begin{proof} The ``only if'' parts follows from Proposition \ref{asdim for the product} and the fact that finite asymptotic dimension implies property A, which implies coarse embeddability into a Hilbert space \cite{A}.
-Since levels of the warped cone are compact spaces, we can embed them into finite-dimensional Hilbert spaces as well (with the dimension depending on the level!).
+\begin{prop} Assume that $\cO Y$ has finite asymptotic dimension (which is the case if $Y$ is a manifold, finite simplicial complex, or a profinite completion) and the action $\Gamma\acts Y$ is free and Lipschitz.
+Then: \begin{enumerate} \item $\Gamma$ has property A if and only if $\cO_\Gamma Y$ has property A piecewise. \item $\Gamma$ has finite asymptotic dimension if and only if $\cO_\Gamma Y$ has finite asymptotic dimension piecewise. \item Assume that the action is isometric and let $E$ be a Banach space such that there exists an infinite dimensional space $B$ such that $E\oplus B$ is isomorphic to a subspace of $E$.
+Then, $\Gamma$ embeds coarsely into $E$ if and only if $\cO_\Gamma Y$ embeds coarsely into $E$ piecewise. \end{enumerate} \end{prop}

+In fact, in the proof of the `if' parts of assertions \eqref{next1}, \eqref{next2}, and \eqref{next3} only one free orbit is used and the actions do not need to be isometric or Lipschitz.
+If $Y$ embeds bi-Lipschitz in $\R^n$, it suffices to assume $\dim B\geq n$. \begin{proof} The `only if' parts of \eqref{next1} and \eqref{next2} follow from Proposition \ref{asdim for the product} and the fact that finite asymptotic dimension (that we assume about $\cO Y$) implies property A. Similarly for \eqref{next3}, finite asymptotic dimension implies coarse embeddability into a~Hilbert space \cite{A} and since levels of the infinite cone are compact spaces, we can embed them into finite-dimensional Hilbert spaces as well (with the dimension depending on the level!).
 As the family of Euclidean spaces $(\R^i)_i$ embeds bi-Lipschitz into any infinite dimensional Banach space $B$, we get that $\cO Y$ embeds coarsely into $B$.
+Thus whenever $\Gamma$ embeds coarsely into $E$, the product $\Gamma\times \cO Y$ embeds coarsely into $E\supseteq E \oplus B$, and finally $\cO_\Gamma Y$ piecewise embeds coarsely into $E$ by \cref{global to piecewise}.